ranfysvalle02/running-the-table/geopolitics.md

 ## A Note Before You Start

-This text is about pool tables and nuclear reactors.
-About Thomas Jefferson and Ayatollah Khomeini.
-About the Berlin Wall and the cue ball.
-About the quiet internal story that makes a person take a shot — and the loud internal story that makes a civilization start a war.
+This text is about the machinery that makes people — and the systems they build — feel certain about things they are wrong about.

+Not the content of the certainty.
+The *mechanism*.
+The part that is identical whether the confident prediction is coming from a single nervous system, a political party, a culture, or a civilization that has been running the same story for three hundred years.

 If you have read the earlier pieces in this series, you already know the loop: